grafana/grafana/docs/sources/enterprise/access-control-refactor/_index.md

   - xxx
 ---

-# Fine-grained access control
+# Role-based access control

-Fine-grained access control provides a standardized way of granting, changing, and revoking access when it comes to viewing and modifying Grafana resources, such as users and reports.
+Role-based access control provides a standardized way of granting, changing, and revoking access when it comes to viewing and modifying Grafana resources, such as users and reports.

 {{< section >}}